cloudfoundry/auction/README.md

 This is done in the simulation package which is the defacto "test suite" that ensures the auction is played correctly.
 As new scheduling features are added, a corresponding simulation should be added to the simulation suite.

-In addition to `nats` and `rabbit`, the simulation suite provides an *inprocess* means of communication.
+In addition to `nats`, the simulation suite provides an *inprocess* means of communication.
 This allows a feel of representatives and auctioneers to be started as goroutines in-process and allows for rapid iteration on the underlying scheduling algorithm.